 high enough to have a good view of the bay to the south.

 villa theater was in the eastern (i.e., foreground) part of

 the building.
 The entrance to the villa, itself, is in the last

 bit of red façade in the background.

-owners tell me that the propery originally (i.e., in the
+current owners tell me that the propery originally

-was, indeed, vast.
-The property was acquired in the
+means that it was, indeed, vast.
+The property was

 (state prosecutor) on the Bourbon Royal Council of